LovePelmeni/DeepfakeStream/docs/face_detection/DETECTOR.md

 of at least one human face of minimum size (MxM), where M should be set manually as it regulates the tradeoff between precision and computational costs.
-This is because having smaller minimum face size introduces more candidates for the network to filter out from during training / inference phase, therefore, computational time increase.
+This is because having smaller minimum face size introduces more candidates for the network to filter out from during training / inference phase, therefore, computational time increases.

-# ROI Extraction and Image preprocessing
+# How we want to detect and process faces

-Passing the entire image to the network may introduce unnecessary features and computations, to the model, we want to crop and refine faces from the image.
-Example of face preprocessing pipeline used is down below.
+Passing the entire image to the network may introduce unnecessary features and computations, to the model, we want to crop and refine faces from the image, align them, then apply additional augmentations to small portion of uncertainty and make dataset more diverse.
+Example of face preprocessing pipeline we used is presented down below.

 <p align="center">
   <a><img src="https://github.com/LovePelmeni/DeepfakeStream/blob/main/docs/imgs/detection/roi_extraction.png" style="width: 80%; height: 80%"></a>